vigetlabs/blendid/README.md

 - All asset tasks have an `extensions` option that can be used to overwrite the that are processed and watched.
 - The `html` and `stylesheets` tasks may be replaced via their `alternateTask` options

 See [task config defaults](gulpfile.js/lib/task-defaults.js) for a closer look.
 All configuration objects will be merged with these defaults.
-Note that `array` options are replaced rather than merged or concatinated.
+Note that `array` options are replaced rather than merged or concatenated.

 ### browserSync (required)
 Options to pass to [Browsersync](https://browsersync.io/docs/options).